EmminiX/GreenCelt/web/src/app/settings/tabs/about.md

 * EU comparisons & global sustainability benchmarks

 **🙌 Acknowledgments**
-This project builds upon the excellent foundation of **DeerFlow** (github.com/bytedance/deer-flow), an open-source AI automation framework.
+This project builds upon the excellent foundation of **DeerFlow**, an open-source AI automation framework.
 We've adapted its powerful architecture for our specific environmental focus while maintaining respect for its original MIT License.
+Find our project at github.com/EmminiX/GreenCelt.

 **Core Customizations**
 * Specialized Irish environmental knowledge base